baptisteArno/typebot.io/apps/docs/docs/editor/blocks/logic/code.md

 postMessage('hello there!', '*')
 ```

-Then on your parent website you could listen for those messages:
+Then on your parent website, you could listen for those messages:

 ```js
 addEventListener('message', ({ data }) => console.log(data))